 Craig Clements, Minghui Diao

-Meteorology and Climate Science Assistant Professor Minghui Diao and Professor Craig Clements with the recently acquired mobile Ka-band Doppler Radar.
+Meteorology and Climate Science Associate Professor Minghui Diao and Professor Craig Clements with the recently acquired mobile Ka-band Doppler Radar.

 Doppler radar acquisition, deployment, and research

 With its acquisition of a mobile Ka-band Doppler Radar in 2019, SJSU now owns and operates the first-of-its-kind deployable lab capable of conducting observational studies all the way from the Earth’s surface to the tropopause, across both dry and wet atmospheric conditions.